argoproj/argo-cd/docs/operator-manual/core.md

 ![Argo CD Core](../assets/argocd-core-components.png)

-Note that even if Argo CD controller can run without Redis, it isn't recommended.
-Redis is used by Argo CD controller as an important caching mechanism reducing the load on Kube API and in Git.
+Note that even if the Argo CD controller can run without Redis, it isn't recommended.
+The Argo CD controller uses Redis as an important caching mechanism reducing the load on Kube API and in Git.
 For this reason, Redis is also included in this installation method.